Cinema 4D job submission overview

 The outputs you defined in your scene file will be what C4D creates and our system attempts to capture with one exception.
 Video output formats are not allowed.
 This is because you cannot have more than one machine writing to the same file at the same time.
 Any detected video output format will be automatically changed to PNG output to allow the job to proceed without errors.
 Image sequence output is the only available option for distributing a frame range job across many nodes of a render farm.

 Single frame jobs will not be tile or region rendered, as C4D does not have any native ability to do so when launched via the CLI.
-As a result, single frame jobs will run on only one CPU, regardless of power setting.
+As a result, single frame jobs will run on only one node, regardless of power setting.
 Power setting will continue to affect when that frame starts if the farm is saturated.

 Object animation driven by Xpresso, Mograph, and Dynamics typically needs to be baked prior to scene file submission.
 This includes objects animated via sound modifiers, as our render nodes do not have audio cards.

 Use of Turbulence FD in your scene file requires that you use relative pathing to point to your simulation container.
 This is only functional in TFD builds 1.0.1047 and later.
 The relative path must be to the folder that holds the folder of your simulation cache, contrary to what would make sense.
 This means, if your simulation cache is in a folder called “Cache 001”, and that folder is sitting in the same folder as your scene file, the relative path to your cache would simply be “./”…meaning the folder holding your scene file.
 Apparently, that’s where Turbulence FD looks to find the *folder* that holds your simulation cache files.
+After defining a correct relative path to the cache files, you must select the cache again to link it to the object you wish it to modify.